RDeJonghe/RDeJonghe/README.md

 ### Hi 👋 I'm Ryan DeJonghe

-I'm a full-stack software engineer experienced in Ruby, JavaScript, Express, PostgreSQL and React.
+I'm a full-stack software engineer experienced in Ruby, JavaScript, TypeScript, Express, PostgreSQL and React.
 I've also worked as a Technology Specialist for Colorado State University Pueblo and taught Spanish at San Diego State University.

 Recently, I co-created [Seamless](https://seamless-cicd.com/) an open-source, low-config CI/CD pipeline for containerized microservices.